-Shingles is not transmittable to persons who have already had the chicken pox virus, however a person with shingles can transmit chickenpox to a person who has never had the virus.
-There are virus particles in blister fluid as well, so if you have shingles you should avoid contact with infants, children, pregnant women, and adults who have never had chickenpox until your blisters are completely dry.
+Shingles are not transmittable to persons who have already had the chickenpox virus; however, a person with shingles can transmit chickenpox to someone who has never had the virus.
+There are virus particles in blister fluid, so if you have shingles, you should avoid contact with infants, children, pregnant women, and adults who have never had chickenpox until your blisters are completely dry.

 In addition to medication, there are other things you can do to help relieve the symptoms of shingles.

 - Stay in bed.
-Allowing your body to get enough rest will naturally increase your body’s immune response and help your body to heal itself.
+Allowing your body to get enough rest will naturally increase your body’s immune response and help it heal itself.

 - Don’t rub, scratch, or pop the blisters.
-While your blisters may be unbearable, it is important that you do not try to pop the blisters.
-Messing with your blisters can cause scarring or even bacterial infections, which will further complicate your shingles.
+While your blisters may be unbearable, it is crucial that you do not try to pop them.
+Messing with your blisters can cause scarring or bacterial infections, further complicating your shingles.

 - Relax.
-Meditation or doing something that is relaxing, can help you to successfully cope with the pain of shingles.
-It will, if nothing else, distract you from you discomfort.
+Meditation or doing something relaxing can help you to cope successfully with the pain of shingles.
+It will, if nothing else, distract you from your discomfort.